WGRF currently has five sources of funds that are used to invest in Western Canadian field crop research.

 For more information on changes to the wheat and barley check-offs, please contact your provincial wheat and/or barley commission.

-The principal of the Endowment Fund is invested and the earnings are used to fund a wide variety of crop research.
+The principal of the Research Fund is invested and the earnings are used to fund a wide variety of crop research.
 By managing the fund in this way, WGRF is looking to the long-term stability of crop research in Western Canada.

 In 2000, the Federal Government named WGRF under the Canada Transportation Act as the organization to receive funds deemed to be in excess of the maximum revenue entitlements allowed for Canadian Pacific Railway Company (CP) and the Canadian National Railway Company (CN).
-The excess fund plus a five percent penalty are paid into the WGRF Endowment Fund.
+The excess fund plus a five percent penalty are paid into the WGRF Research Fund.

 As part of its funding agreements with AAFC and the universities, WGRF receives a share of the royalties generated by wheat and barely varieties that were developed with check-off funding support.